 Mississippi Statute of Limitations

 While there’s never a time too soon to report your injuries after a car accident, there is the possibility that you wait too long.
 If you wait longer than Mississippi’s statute of limitations allows, then you could forfeit your chance at having a successful car accident claim and getting the settlement that you deserve.
-Since about 3 million people are injured in car crashes each year, it’s important to know how long you have to file a claim for those injuries.
+According to the CDC, about 3 million people are injured in car crashes each year.
+Since these accidents are so common, it’s important to know how long you have to file a claim for your injuries.